mtdvio/going-to-production/spa-checklist.md

 ## Accessibility

  - [ ] My app is accessible
-    - [ ] Colors and contrast are color-blind friendly OR there is a possiblity to switch to high-contrast modeg
+    - [ ] Colors and contrast are color-blind friendly OR there is a possiblity to switch to high-contrast mode
     - [ ] My app is screenreader-friendly
     - [ ] My app has keyboard navigation